svaarala/duktape/README.md

 [Duktape](http://duktape.org/) is an **embeddable Javascript** engine, with a focus on **portability** and **compact** footprint.

-Duktape is easy to integrate into a C/C++ project: add `duktape.c` and `duktape.h` to your build, and use the Duktape API to call Ecmascript functions from C code and vice versa.
+Duktape is easy to integrate into a C/C++ project: add `duktape.c`, `duktape.h`, and `duk_config.h` to your build, and use the Duktape API to call Ecmascript functions from C code and vice versa.

 Main features: